Greetings, my friends, and welcome back the EIB Network and Rush Limbaugh on Friday.

 Spain's government suspended subsidies for new renewable energy plants as part of the administration's efforts to curb the budget deficit.

-The government today passed a decree that will halt subsidies for new wind solar cogeneration or waste incineration plants as it bids to rein in electric system debts that reached 24 billion euros, 31 and a half billion dollars by the end of last year.
+The government today passed a decree that will halt subsidies for new wind, solar, cogeneration, or waste incineration plants as it bids to rein in electric system debts that reached 24 billion euros, 31.5 billion dollars, by the end of last year.

-So Spain, green energy, green jobs, they lost all kinds of economy win a tank, and now going further, suspending subsidies for renewable energy plants.
+So Spain, green energy, green jobs, they lost all kinds of economy won the tank and now going further, suspending subsidies for renewable energy plants.

 It's being tried.

-But Wall Street Journal editorial is signed by sixteen scientists who put their names to this.
+That Wall Street Journal editorial is signed by 16 scientists who put their names to this.

 That's gutsy.